glenl/gearbox-docs/docs/index.rst

  * Categorized many node inputs into panels where appropriate.

- * Pumped up documentation, added :ref:`working-notes` in an attempt to keep the math organized.
+ * Added a :ref:`working-notes` section in an attempt to keep the math organized.

+ * Added a :ref:`modeling-tips` section to improve usability.

 .. toctree::